(Photo: Let Teddy Win)

 For most Americans, the “Presidential race” isn’t measured in miles and a “running mate” isn’t someone who shares your fitness goals.
-Nonetheless, a number of running events from 5K to 50 miles now embrace our nation’s history by featuring and celebrating its past leaders.
-As the country commemorates Presidents’ Day this week, we spotlight ten races that showcase former U.S. Presidents—or as we like to call ‘em, PROTUS.
+Nonetheless, a number of running events from 5K to 50 miles embrace our nation’s history by featuring and celebrating its past leaders.
+As the country commemorates Presidents’ Day, we spotlight ten races that showcase former U.S. Presidents — or as we like to call ‘em, PROTUS.

 George Washington’s Birthday Marathon and Relay – Beltsville, MD